Table of Contents

-There are plenty of units on the market that can blow these on the list out of the water in a battle of straight up power, and yes they are portable.
-But the problem is that those units are unreliable, cause problems, and in some cases can even damage the items they are using like a car battery.
-Try not to get too wrapped up in PSI battles, and keep in mind that you also have to factor in the waiting time with larger PSI units that promise you the world.
-There are better units to be found on this list that will last you for years and give you better value for your money.
-If for some reason things go south, all of the units on this list at the very least have a limited warranty.
+There are plenty of units on the market that can blow these units out of the water when it comes to straight up power, even other portable models.
+But the problem is that those units are unreliable, cause problems, and in some cases can even damage associated parts like a car battery.
+Try not to get too wrapped up in PSI, and keep in mind that you also have to factor in the waiting time with larger PSI units that promise you the world.
+There are better units on this list that will last you for years and give you better value for money.
+If, for some reason, things go south, all of the units on this list at the very least have a limited warranty.

-Battery VS Wall
+Battery vs Wall

 There are a couple of units that use a car battery rather than a wall outlet as a means to power the unit.
 While this has its pros and cons, the biggest con would be that the unit requires the car battery to be running.
 This can be a problem in multiple instances, but shouldn’t deter you from a particular unit.

 In most cases you will be fine, but at times you’ll probably wish you had made a different purchase.
 It’s just something to keep in mind when deciding on a unit that requires the car engine to be running.
 These are still very capable units that will get the job done 95% of the time, so don’t fret too much about the details when making a purchase.